Entering sim code problem on a Huawei E1752

 Related files I could find

 #4 Updated by Perry Mason almost 9 years ago

 Aug 28 00:53:51 pfsense ppp: [opt3_link0] chat: +CPIN=?
 Aug 28 00:53:54 pfsense ppp: [opt3_link0] chat: The modem did not respond with "OK".
 Aug 28 00:53:54 pfsense ppp: [opt3_link0] MODEM: chat script failed Aug 28 00:53:54 pfsense ppp: [opt3_link0] Link: DOWN event Aug 28 00:53:54 pfsense ppp: [opt3_link0] LCP: Down event Aug 28 00:53:54 pfsense ppp: [opt3_link0] Link: reconnection attempt 14 in 3 seconds Aug 28 00:53:57 pfsense ppp: [opt3_link0] Link: reconnection attempt 14 Aug 28 00:53:57 pfsense ppp: [opt3_link0] chat: Detected Hayes compatible modem.
 Aug 28 00:53:57 pfsense ppp: [opt3_link0] chat: +CPIN=?

 #7 Updated by Christian Schwarz almost 8 years ago

 When removing the "GetOK lines" the connection comes up

 - match "OK\r\n" GotOK

 - log "The modem did not respond with \"OK\"."

-#10 Updated by Rüdiger Greeb almost 7 years ago
+#10 Updated by Rüdiger Greeb about 7 years ago

 I had this problem today with a Huawei E173-u2.
 For some reasons the Windows software refused to disable the PIN check, so I solved the problem in /var/etc/mpd.script